-The District has the following major funds:
+The District has the following major fund:

-- The General Fund accounts for the general operations of the District and all financial sources.
+The General Fund accounts for the general operations of the District and all financial sources.
 The principal revenue source is property taxes.
 The General Fund includes the Capital Reserve Fund which does not qualify to be reported as a separate fund under GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions (GASB 54).
-The District adopts a budget for the Capital Reserve Fund and reports the fund separately in the budgetary basis statements. - The Local Tax Option Levy Fund accounts for the purchase of the Districts building improvements and equipment.
-Principal revenues are from property taxes. - The Seismic Grant Funds (2 funds) account for the seismic upgrades of Station 1 and Station 2.
-Revenues are from grant funds.
+The District adopts a budget for the Capital Reserve Fund and reports the fund separately in the budgetary basis statements.